xeokit/sdk/V2_VS_V3_WHITEPAPER.md

 Both render a model 10 km from the origin at sub-millimetre stability.
 V3 simply makes the coordinate declaration a per-model API rather than a property of the converted file.

+### Dynamic transforms across the full coordinate space

+Static placement is only half the problem.
+The harder case is **moving an object at runtime** — dragging a component, animating an exploded view, replaying a construction sequence — while keeping double precision intact.

+In V2, RTC is exposed as part of the model: each object belongs to an RTC tile, and its transform is expressed relative to that tile's centre.
+Dynamic transforms are robust **only within the object's own tile**.
+Moving an object an arbitrary distance — across tile boundaries, into another region of the coordinate space — is not fully robust; the object is effectively confined to the neighbourhood of its original RTC anchor, and transforms that cross tiles can produce incorrect placement.

+V3 **completely hides the RTC tiling** behind the scene API.
+An object's transform is a plain double-precision matrix in world space; the renderer re-derives the correct RTC anchor internally whenever the object moves, so the tiling is an implementation detail the application never sees.
+The result is that objects can be **translated, rotated, and scaled freely and robustly across the entire coordinate space** — full-precision animation works the same a kilometre from the origin as it does at it, with no per-tile restriction and no jitter on the moved geometry.

+This matters directly for AECO interactions that move geometry at full precision: component drag-and-drop on a georeferenced site, exploded and phased assembly views, 4D construction sequencing, and clash-resolution nudges.

 ---

 ## Renderer